yswcyswc/yswcyswc.github.io/_posts/2025-8-20-internship.md

 Downstream handlers consume these messages, fetch the correct SendGrid template, merge in the variables, and send the email.
 This design made the pipeline modular and easy to extend.

-To support translation and branding, I introduced two DynamoDB tables:

-- **EmailContentTable** stores translated strings, keyed by company, language, and content key.
-- **EmailConfigTable** stores per-company mappings from event type to template ID, along with enable/disable flags and branding options.

-I also built a webhook consumer Lambda that subscribes to SendGrid events (delivered, dropped, bounced, blocked, opened).
-These logs are written back into DynamoDB so support staff and administrators have visibility into every notification.

 ---

 ### Example Message Payload